-In addition, although no specific monetary thresholds are provided under applicable law, according to certain internal guidelines contained in the Government's Transparency and Probity Manual, the magnitude, amount or value of a gift or benefit should not be such as to cast doubt on the relevant official's impartiality or unbiased criteria.
-Furthermore, the Government's General Internal Auditing Committee (Consejo de Auditoría Interna General de Gobierno) has instructed that public entities adopt internal regulations in order to avoid doubts as to undue advantages obtained by public officials, or as to the impartiality of their decisions.
+In addition, although no specific monetary thresholds are provided under applicable law, according to certain internal guidelines contained in the government's Transparency and Probity Manual, the magnitude, amount or value of a gift or benefit should not be such as to cast doubt on the relevant official's impartiality or unbiased criteria.
+Furthermore, the Government's General Internal Auditing Committee has instructed that public entities adopt internal regulations in order to avoid doubts as to undue advantages obtained by public officials, or as to the impartiality of their decisions.
 A number of public entities have hence adopted such internal regulations.